 Discussion and conclusion:

-The Acronym should be corrected as this is a Building Block.
-The specifications manager asked how many new TS numbers will be needed.
-The TS number for the new TS from this WID was allocated as TS 23.279.
+The Acronym should be corrected as this is a Building Block of the MCImp feature.
+The TS number for the new TS from this WID was allocated as TS 23.379.
 This was revised accordingly in TD SP-160490 which was approved.

 TD SP-160344 (WID NEW) New work item on functional architecture and information flows for Mission Critical Video.
 (Source: SA WG6).
 Abstract: New work item on functional architecture and information flows for Mission Critical Video.